-This month brings the end of an era for Thomas Nelson Performing Arts.
-Victoria Sanders, a major player in theatrical productions at the Dr. Mary T. Christian Auditorium (MTCA) for more than a decade, is off to assume a faculty position with St. Johns River State College’s Florida School of the Arts.
+Thomas Nelson Performing Arts saw the end of an era in August.
+Victoria Sanders, a major player in theatrical productions at the Dr. Mary T. Christian Auditorium (MTCA) for more than a decade, was off to assume a faculty position with St. Johns River State College’s Florida School of the Arts.

 The Navy brought Sanders and her husband to Hampton Roads.
 With her came vast experience given her work for numerous theaters, a stint with Walt Disney World and service as a performing arts high school theater manager and instructor.
 Viewing education as a key to staying on top of her game, she has earned three degrees – associate of arts, bachelor of arts in set design, and master of fine arts.

 Widely known as Torrie, she will be missed.

 “I’m thrilled for her and disappointed for us at the same time,” said Performing Arts Chair Michael Sundblad, who counts Sanders as a colleague and friend.
 “She and I started this department together.
 I was hired 12 years ago to take on the music department and grow it.
 In a short space of time, we accomplished a lot.”

 Since staging their first production together, Sanders and Sundblad have helped Performing Arts soar in cooperation with faculty and staff and support from College leaders.
 The College went from producing one play a year as part of a student organization to now producing a musical, a play and an opera every year.

 “‘Little Shop of Horrors’ was the first show we co-produced with a now defunct semi-professional company.
 My dean at the time saw how well things went, encouraged us to keep going and authorized us to form the Department of Performing Arts,” Sundblad added, noting that every show since the first has been produced solely by their department.

 Sanders recalled the early days – challenges and all.